The original do-it-yourself travel guide to Europe SM

 Telephone Potpourri

 An old sea captain I met someplace in my travels told me that when he needs to make a long distance call in a strange town, he goes into a bar, orders a brandy, and asks to use the phone.
 They usually have toll counters on bar phones to register the clicks for dialed calls.
 I did this often in one of my favorite bars in Holland.
-It's more convenient than going out to a post office, but there may be a lot of background noise in the bar so ask if there is a back room where you can talk in peace and quiet.
+It's more convenient than going out to a post office or looking for a phone booth, but there may be a lot of background noise in the bar so ask if there is a back room where you can talk in peace and quiet.
 There will probably be a higher cost when calling from a bar rather than the PTT, so you might want to make it quick and ask for a call back.
-In fact I still use bar phones when I travel in Holland due to lack of public phones.
+In fact I still use bar phones when I travel in Holland due to a scaracity of public phones.
 It's still the quickest way to make a call in that country.
 If the bar doesn't have a toll counter dial the international operator from the bar to use your charge card or reverse the charges.

 Though you must always dial an international access number to make an international call, there is at least one city where there is an exception.
 In Geneva, Switzerland you can dial 059 to reach friends across the French border in Savoie.
 Normally you would need to dial 00 for international access and then 33 for France.